Metal Roof vs. Shingles: True Cost & Lifetime ROI

 Installation Cost

 Metal roofing installation costs more per square on Day 1.
 Architectural shingles cost less upfront.
-The gap narrows significantly when you factor in the full ownership horizon.
+The gap narrows significantly when you factor in the full ownership horizon and replacement cycles.

 Service Life

 Metal roofs last 40–70 years depending on the system.
 Architectural shingles rate 25–30 years.
-Over a 50-year horizon, shingles typically require at least one full replacement cycle.
+Over a 50-year horizon, shingles typically require at least one full replacement cycle — that's the event that changes the math.

 Energy & Insurance Impact

 Reflective metal surfaces reduce cooling load in Georgia's climate.
-Qualifying metal systems can earn insurance premium discounts from many carriers — a compounding financial benefit over time.
+Qualifying metal systems can earn insurance premium discounts from many carriers — a compounding financial benefit over time that shingle roofs typically don't capture.

 Resale Value